omtoi101/email-spammer-random/README.md

 a gmail based email spammer
 to use this code you need to have a gmail account (the email your sending to can be any address)

+this spammer is more efficient because it sends a random strings of characters instead of the same message because most email services group the same email together so this spammer fills up the imbox much more efficiently

 ## instructions
 clone the repository
 open the file / unzip the zip